In This Article

 Other supportive care is also recommended.
 You can supplement your cat's diet with vitamin D and folic acid.
 Both supplements help with the replenishment of the red blood cells.

-PK deficiency is a rare genetic condition that occurs in cats of selected breeds.
 It depletes the red blood cells in the blood and leads to anemia.
 It is crucial to check your cats described in the article to know if it requires a PK test.

-A PK test will help you to know whether your cat is a carrier or if it's affected.
 The information provided from the PK test helps you to be cautious when it's time to breed your cat.
 You would not want to breed your cat with a PK deficient cat.
 This makes the PK test an important test to consider.

-The best practice, however, is to visit your veterinary doctor regularly for the best advice.
 Your vet is an expert who knows more about the clinical side of your cat than anyone.
 A regular visit not only improves your cat's well-being but also saves you some cash when you detect the disease early.